Colmar in Winter: 17 Fairytale & Festive Things to Do

 Important recent renovation words have included the addition of a secondary building, connected to the main entrance via a submarine gallery, that runs underneath the canal – which is pretty cool if I do say so myself!

-For architecture geeks, you won’t be disappointed: the museum combines Gothic and Renaissance styles, reflecting the structure’s 13th-century roots as well as the subsequent renovations and modernization.
+Architecture geeks, you won’t be disappointed.
+The museum combines Gothic and Renaissance styles, a combination of its 13th-century roots and subsequent modernization works.

-The Unterlinden features an impressive collection of art works from various eras.
-The most prominent piece is the Altarpiece of the Dominicans, an important work by the German artist Matthias Grünewald.
+The Unterlinden showcases a span of work, though its most known piece is the Altarpiece of the Dominicans, by the German artist Matthias Grünewald from the 15th century.

-Entry is €13 or €15 with an audio guide — it’s definitely worth the extra two euros to have an understanding of what you’re seeing, according to me.
+Entry is €13 or €15 with an audio guide — it’s definitely worth the extra two euros to have an understanding of what you’re seeing, I believe.

 Visit the Dominican Church of Colmar.